azu20/burger-full-stack-app/README.md

 ### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+This burger logging app uses MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+It also applies the MVC design pattern.

 ### Read This